sloanahrens/devops-toolkit-tutorials/1-3-ci-integration-testing.md

     /bin/bash
 ```

-Run `ls` from inside the container and should see the files you created in the `source` directory:
+Run `ls` from inside the container and you should see the files you created in the `source` directory:

 ```
 root@1bc94b877039:/src# ls